-- Serve as a technical resource for local governments and other public and private partners in support of enforcement of the Comprehensive Animal Care Laws and related local ordinances. - Facilitate compliance with Virginia's Comprehensive Animal Care Laws and regulations in public and private animal shelters by inspection, consultation, and enforcement actions and by provision of humane animal euthanasia training. - Cooperate with criminal justice academies and other animal control officer training providers to facilitate the development, availability and approval of basic and continuing training courses for Animal Control Officers. - · Work closely with localities to ensure data entry of dangerous dogs into the Virginia Dangerous Dog Registry. - Convene stakeholder groups to develop recommendations for potential enhancements or revisions to the Comprehensive Animal Care Laws and pursuant regulations, programs, and initiatives.
+- Serve as a technical resource for local governments and other public and private partners in support of enforcement of the Comprehensive Animal Care Laws. - Facilitate compliance with Virginia's Comprehensive Animal Care Laws and regulations in public and private animal shelters by inspection, consultation, and enforcement actions and by provision of humane animal euthanasia training. - Cooperate with criminal justice academies and other animal control officer training providers to facilitate the development, availability and approval of basic and continuing training courses for Animal Control Officers. - Work closely with localities to ensure data entry of dangerous dogs into the Virginia Dangerous Dog Registry.